ASPP/pelita/template/README.md

 ============
 ![](pelita_GUI.png)

-Pelita is a PacMan™ like game.
+Pelita is a Pac-Man like game.
 Two teams each of two bots are placed in a maze with food pellets.
 The maze is split into two parts, the left one belongs to the team on the left (the blue team), the right one belongs to the team on the right (the red team).
 When a bot is in its own homezone it is a ghost.
 A ghost can defend its own food pellets by killing the enemies.
 When a bot is in its enemy's homezone it is a pacman and can eat the enemy's food.
 The rules:

 - **eating food**: when a bot eats a food pellet, the food pellet is permanently removed from the maze and **one point** is scored for the bot's team.